 If some states get their way, an unofficial tradition could become required by law for presidential candidates.

-Lawmakers in New Jersey, Washington and California have proposed a requirement for those running for the highest office in the land to turn over tax documents to get their names on the ballot.
+Lawmakers in at least three states including New Jersey, Washington and California have proposed a requirement for those running for the highest office in the land to turn over tax documents to get their names on the ballot.
 Revealing tax returns has been somewhat of a tradition since the 1970s but President Trump upended that precedent when he refused to release his tax returns during the 2016 election.

 According to a recent Fox News poll, 72 percent of voters say presidential candidates should release their tax returns, 74 percent of voters in the same poll said the President should release his tax documents.